union-imgcross icon

 Labor laws in Germany are comprehensive and include all aspects of employment, from discrimination to maternity benefits and from the minimum wage to the hours of work.
 These laws are followed strictly by local companies.

 When companies hire foreign nationals in Germany, these laws will also apply to them.
 Additional regulations apply to foreign nationals who wish to work in Germany.
-The laws in Germany on the employment of foreign nationals are not as stringent or discriminatory as they can be in several other counties.
+The laws in Germany on the employment of foreign nationals are not as stringent or discriminatory as they can be in several other countries.
 Foreign nationals may get the same benefits as Germans.

 German laws and regulations on labor and employment are hard to grasp and maneuver through.
 Hence, an EOR partner can often be essential when you are expanding your company to Germany.
 Connect with Skuad experts to understand the German employment laws better.